AbitTheGray/AbitTheGray/README.md

 There used to be more bullet points with "deadlines" but lately I am running out of time.
 Therefore, I went through the list and cleared it.

+Most of those links will not work - repositories are private until some meaningful progress is made.

 ### [AWEngine](https://github.com/graymadness/AWEngine) with Vulkan Renderer
   - Custom Low-level C++ Game Engine
     - Designed to provide platform-independent API which can be bended to developer's will